Distributed Hierarchical Machine Learning for Joint Resource Allocation and Slice Selection in In-Network Edge Systems: Introduction

 The metaverse has attracted considerable attention from academia and industry in the last few years, and significant advancements have been in this technology owing to recent developments such as extended reality, 5G, and edge intelligence, among others \cite{10415393}.
 However, the extremely high demand for resources (for example, computing, networking, and storage) in the Metaverse is one of the major challenges that prevent Metaverse deployment \cite{9944868}.
 An enormous number of resources is required to fulfill the Quality-of-Service (QoS) requirements and meet user experience expectations in the Metaverse.
 Metaverse, which can simultaneously host a hundred thousand users, is expected to support millions of users concurrently \cite{bhattacharya2023towards}.

 To meet these demands, mobile edge computing (MEC) has been widely adopted as a key enabler, bridging the gap between computational resources end-users to reduce latency and improve service quality \cite{10754988}.
 Although MEC offers remedies through remote offloading (RO), it does not meet concurrent user demands \cite{aliyu2023dynamic}.
 “Computing in the network” (COIN), sometimes termed ”in-network computing,” has emerged as a complementary approach that extends computing resources closer to the user by leveraging distributed nodes within the network \cite{9919270}.
 COIN processes tasks at various points along the data path, reducing latency and improving resource utilization.
 The idea of COIN is not to replace the MEC, but to collaborate with the MEC \cite{aliyu2023dynamic}, leveraging additional computational resources distributed across the network.
 However, augmenting computing resources or enabling COIN leads to heightened power consumption \cite{10575680}.
-Effectively allocating COIN resources in real-time to adapt to continually shifting user demands, while ensuring overall system availability, poses a critical challenge.
+Segal et al. \cite{10336710} have shown the potential of in-network computing for reducing network utilization cost; however, effectively allocating COIN resources in real-time to adapt to continually shifting user demands, while ensuring overall system availability, poses a critical challenge.

-Network slicing allows for the creation of virtual networks (slices) over a shared physical infrastructure, with each slice designed to meet the specific requirements of different applications \cite{8685766}.
+Network slicing allows for the creation of virtual networks (slices) over a shared physical infrastructure, with each slice designed to meet the specific requirements of different applications \cite{8685766, 9295415}.
 In the context of the Metaverse, slicing can provide tailored computational, bandwidth, and latency conditions to accommodate diverse use cases (from gaming to healthcare) \cite{10158923}.
 However, the dynamic allocation of resources across these slices is a challenging task; dynamic allocation ensures that resources are optimally distributed between communication and computation while adapting to the varying demands of users and tasks.

 Previous researchers \cite{sasan2024joint}, addressed joint network slicing and in-network computing resource allocation using a water-filling-based heuristic algorithm.
 However, their focus was solely on managing resources between slices (inter-slice), without considering the resource management issues within the slices (intra-slice).
 Furthermore, heuristic algorithms can achieve optimal solutions in a feasible amount of time, but they are not easy to derive \cite{lia2022}.